kaulketh/BirdPi/README.md

 BirdPi uses geographic coordinates to calculate sunrise and sunset.

 The configured location controls the calculated DAY / NIGHT state.
-That state is then combined with the active observation mode to decide whether observation and IR illumination should be active.
+In the current Bird mode, that state decides whether observation is active or in standby.
+It can also drive the optional Wildlife/IR logic if that hardware is used in the future.

 The coordinates are loaded from `LOCATIONS`: